MicrosoftDocs/SupportArticles-docs/Office/Client/office-suite-issues/run-time-error-13-type-mismatch.md

 ---
 title: Run-Time Error 13 Type Mismatch when setting FW company as default
-description: You cannot set the FW company as default because there are multiple FRx versions on a workstation or server.
+description: You cannot set the FW company as default because there are multiple Microsoft FRx versions on a workstation or server.
 author: simonxjx
 manager: dcscontentpm
 localization_priority: Normal